Last updated on July 29th, 2022 at 06:10 am

 That was well over ten years ago, and the

 Sometimes you don’t need all the bells and whistles.
-You might be in the market for a rain gauge that’s hassle-free and get’s the job done.
-Stratus Precision Rain Gauge is easy to read and accurate.
+You might be in the market hassle-free

 I also like that it comes with a solid mounting bracket with a way to connect quickly.
 The product is easy to set up and use, which has made my life easier!

 Let’s explore in detail what the Stratus Precision

 Before clicking on the Order Now button, give some thought to the following features: